jmquigley/util.fixture/README.md

 - Automatic parsing of a JSON file within the fixture
 - Parsing of a data file list
 - Can be used with concurrent test processing
+- Execution of a fixture.js script during instantiation

 ## Installation